Cytotec

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to misoprostol, prostaglandins, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to misoprostol, prostaglandins, other medications, foods, dyes, or preservatives

 What should I watch for while using Cytotec?

 Do not smoke cigarettes or drink alcohol.
-These increase irritation to your stomach and can make it more susceptible to damage from medicine like ibuprofen and aspirin.
+These increase irritation to your stomach and can make it more susceptible to damage from medication like ibuprofen and aspirin.

-If you are female, do not use this medicine if you are pregnant.
-Do not get pregnant while taking this medicine and for at least one month (one full menstrual cycle) after stopping this medicine.
-If you can become pregnant, use a reliable form of birth control while taking this medicine.
-Talk to your doctor about birth control options.
-If you do become pregnant, think you are pregnant, or want to become pregnant, immediately call your doctor for advice.
+If you are female, do not use this medication if you are pregnant.
+Do not get pregnant while taking this medication and for at least one month (one full menstrual cycle) after stopping this medication.
+If you can become pregnant, use a reliable form of birth control while taking this medication.
+Talk to your care team about birth control options.
+If you do become pregnant, think you are pregnant, or want to become pregnant, immediately call your care team for advice.

 Where should I keep my medicine?